Magnolia 4.5 reached end of life on June 30, 2016. This branch is no longer supported, see End-of-life policy.

 magnolia.datastoreGC.enabled to your system properties and set it's value to

 As any other command, data store garbage collection can be configured as a scheduled job for periodic launches.
-See
+See Scheduler configuration for instructions on configuring scheduled jobs.
+The command is in

 /modules/tool/commands/tools/garbageCollector.
 If you pass the